studyhardsuccess/apnacollege-demoo/README.md

 # apnacollege-demoo
-This is my first Git Respository
+This is my first Git Respository.
 Author - Mohammad shaikh